jbroadway/docs/docs/2022.1/studio/how-tos/cameras/how-to-use-cameras-in-flipside-studio.md

 - **Focal Length** - Adjusts the focal length of the camera.
 A longer focal length narrows the angle of view and increases zoom.
 A shorter one widens the angle of view and decreases zoom.
 - **Horizontal Lock** - Locks the camera's rotation to always align with the horizon.
 - **Photo** - Changes the camera into photo-taking mode for taking still shots.
-- **Flip** - Flips the direction of the camera, similar to flipping between the forward and self-facing cameras on a smart phone.
+- **Flip** - Flips the direction of the camera, similar to flipping between the forward and self-facing cameras on a smartphone.

 **Step 3.** Grab the camera and move it around.